Humans have two sets of chromosomes.

 Homozygous and heterozygous are terms that are used to describe allele pairs.
 Individuals carrying two identical alleles (RR or rr) are known as homozygous.
-While individual organisms bearing different alleles (Rr) are known heterozygous.
+While individual organisms bearing different alleles (Rr) are known as heterozygous.

-To better understand let us consider that we have two pairs of alleles for a hair colour gene-one allele codes for brown (R) and the other allele codes for black (r).
+For example, assume gene of hair colour has two alleles, one of the allele codes for brown (R) and the other codes for black (r).

 In this article, let us discuss the difference between homozygous and heterozygous.